Giving Back to Our Communities

 The need for pro bono legal services in our communities remains more important than ever.
-EBG attorneys rose to the challenge again in 2021—serving veterans, securing benefits and housing, addressing health care equity, and improving access to justice.
+Epstein Becker Green attorneys rise to the occasion every year through our Annual Pro Bono Challenge.

-Each year, our attorneys participate in our Annual Pro Bono Challenge, which encourages attorneys of all levels to log at least 5 hours of pro bono work.
-Teams of attorneys worked on projects representing clients in disability and landlord-tenant matters, educating diverse students on the law and legal careers, and assisting veterans and their families.
+The challenge encourages attorneys of all levels to log at least five hours of pro bono work.
+Teams of attorneys worked on projects representing clients in disability benefits and landlord-tenant matters, educating diverse students on the law and legal careers, and assisting veterans and their families.

 We were proud to support some truly worthwhile projects and organizations in 2022.
 These are just a few highlights of our pro bono efforts from the past year.

 In the category of firms with 251-600 attorneys, among more than 200 firms surveyed by Law360.